agude/agude.github.io/_drafts/2020-10-08-2020_tour_de_france_plot.md

 Both Bernal---last years winner---and [Nario Quintana][quintana]---two time
 runner up to Chris Froome---defended well in the early mountains but lost time in the high [Massif Central][mc].
-They were suffering from injuries in earlier crashes.
+They were suffering from injuries incurred during crashes earlier in the race.
 In a controversial move, Bernal withdrew from the race after he lost time.[^sportsmanship] Quintana fought on and finished in Paris, but lost lots of time in the Alps.